sandialabs/Spitfire/readme.md

 - `Cantera`
 - `sphinx`
 - `NumPydoc`
+- `GitPython`

 We also highly recommend installing `jupyter`.

 Conda provides the easiest method of installing Spitfire's Python dependencies, primarily because it can install the Cantera Python interface easily.
 The lines below will install Spitfire's dependencies.
+On some systems, installing dependencies such as NumPy through conda-forge can be required.
 ```
 conda install numpy scipy matplotlib Cython sphinx numpydoc
+conda install -c conda-forge gitpython
 conda install -c cantera cantera
 ```
 Along with the optional `conda install -c anaconda jupyter`.